-"Used Honda Civic Coupe Overview And How To Buy At The Best Price!"
+Older Pre-2016 Honda Civic Coupe Overview And How To Buy At The Best Price

 We just love the Honda Civic.
 In fact, due to it's well deserved quality and reliability track record, we think the Civic may just be the best used car value out there.
 And while they may be a bit more expensive than most of their competitors (and rightfully so), this price premium is likely to be offset by reduced maintanence costs and strong resale values.

 And the Civic Coupe is our favorite Civic model, whether it be the EX, LX, DX, HX, VP .... and let's not forget our overall favorite ... the Civic Coupe Si.

 Although the coupe has flashier styling than the sedan, there is really no functional difference between the two.
 They're easy to drive, easy to maintain, good on gas and comfortable whether you're driving around town or on a long-distance trip.

 The bottom line is this is a fun car to drive that has an environmentally friendly and good gas mileage engine, a roomy interior, a proven reputation for durability and excellent safety ratings.
 In fact, when equipped with side airbags, these older coupe models get a full five star rating for side impacts while the sedan gets four, with or without airbags.

 And with the redesign in 2006, the Civic's eigth-generation produced through the 2011 model, we're particularly impressed with the coupe Si, which has become the fastest production Civic ever.
 It's been outfitted with a more powerful 197-horsepower engine (the same engine as the Acura RSX Type-S), a 6-speed manual transmission with limited-slip differential and a sport-tuned suspension that all add up to more performance fun.